 The sections:

-The *files section is manditory, and the sections must appear in the above order.
+*filessection is manditory, and the sections must appear in the above order.

-The *section must begin in column 1.
+The*sectionmust begin in column 1.

-A comment is line that begins with "* ".
+A comment is line that begins with"* ".
 (Star space)

-Within each section a set of commands is valid.
+A blank line is acceptable.Within each section a set of commands is valid.

-*variables *v Defines variables used by the program.
+*sectionAbbreviation Section Description *files*fDefines files and global values. *variables*vDefines variables used by the program.
 Both those that are positions in the input file, and those that stand alone.
-Variables are either strings or numbers (or both).
+Variables are either strings or numbers (or both). *initSame as *instructions, however executed once before any records are read. *instructions*iExecuted after each record is read. *termSame as *instructions, however executed once after all records are read. *tables*tDefines parameters for cross tabulation table specification.